 The famous actor was raised by his grandparents and thought that his mom June was really his sister.
 He didn't find out the truth until 1974 when a Time magazine reporter researched his life and uncovered the facts.

+This is one actor who really gets into his roles.
 While playing Al in "Birdy" (1984) Nic Cage reportedly had two of his own teeth pulled when it called for his character to go through that immense pain.

 Spiders originally started producing silk for reasons other than web-making.
 When spiders moved from the water to the land in the Early Devonian period, they started making silk to protect their bodies and their eggs.
 Spiders gradually started using silk for hunting purposes, first as guide lines and signal lines, then as ground or bush webs, and eventually as the aerial webs which are so famous today.

 The tarantula has silk making glands on its feet....